debricked/actions/README.md

 You can use the action `debricked/actions/scan@v1` to scan your repository.
 The action needs one environmental variable: `DEBRICKED_TOKEN`, to be set to your Debricked API token.
-You should store it in a secret variable, so they don't leak through the logs!
+You should store it in a secret variable, so it doesn't leak through the logs!
 See the example below.

 This is an example workflow file: